 - Animals, including insects and spiders (with the exception of service animals)

 - Any object that cannot be safely controlled by the student in the seat or upright on the floor between their knees.
 The bus driver has the authority to make the final decision.

 - Illegal items

-Large instruments or school projects (e.g. rockets, dioramas, kites) that cannot be safely controlled in a students lap or on the floor between their legs.
+Large instruments or school projects (e.g. rockets, dioramas, kites) that cannot be safely controlled in a student's lap or on the floor between their legs are not permitted on the bus.
 All sports equipment (e.g. balls, bats, skateboards, roller blades) must be safely secured.
-The driver may ask to secure items in a backpack, bag or box).
+The driver may ask to secure items in a backpack, bag, or box.